 Boilermakers are defined by the work they do.

 Field construction boilermakers work on construction sites, sometimes at great heights or where working conditions may be hot or extremely cold.
-Boilermakers often use potentially dangerous equipment, such as acetylene torches and power grinders, handle heavy parts, and work on ladders, scaffolds, or on top of large vessels.
-To reduce the chance of injuries, boilermakers receive extensive safety training and wear hardhats, harnesses, protective clothing, safety glasses and shoes, and respirators.
-Boilermaker work is physically demanding and may be done in cramped quarters inside boilers, vats, or tanks.
-The size of materials, tools and equipment handled by boilermakers requires excellent physical strength and stamina.
+Boilermakers often operate potentially dangerous equipment, such as acetylene torches and power grinders.
+They also handle heavy parts and work from ladders and scaffolds or on top of large vessels.
+Boilermakers receive extensive safety training and wear personal protective equipment, including hardhats, harnesses, protective clothing, safety glasses and shoes, and respirators to reduce the chance of injuries.
+Boilermaker work is physically demanding and maybe in cramped quarters inside boilers, vats, or tanks.
+The size of materials, tools, and equipment handled by boilermakers require excellent physical strength and stamina.

-Boilermakers are highly skilled workers and receive excellent wages and benefits in return for their hard work.
+Boilermakers are highly skilled workers and receive excellent wages and benefits for their hard work.